anthonycastaneda/web/my-website/docs/whoami.md

 I'm an IT guy that moved to East Texas after living in Austin for 20 years.
 The pace is slower here, but East Texas is every bit as weird as Austin is/was.
 ![Ave P](/img/AveP.jpg)
-I'm keeping the Tutorial section from the default Docusaurus site as a reference as I try and write documents and blog posts.
+I'm keeping the Tutorial section from the default Docusaurus site as a reference.

 Find out more about me at [anthonycastaneda.github.io](https://anthonycastaneda.github.io)